 - Benchmark their performance against an anonymised national data set

 - Support their quality improvement work

 Part of our mission is to convince national and local decision makers across the UK about the importance of policies and services to support parent-infant relationships, and specifically about the importance of specialised parent-infant relationship teams.
-We co-ordinate the Conception to Age 2 All-Party Parliamentary Group and the 1001 Critical Days movement.
-Our most recent report Rare Jewels: Specialised Parent-infant Relationship Teams in the UK contains the most up-to-date analysis of provision across the UK and advocated for policy changes that will support the growth of services across the country.
+We co-ordinate the Conception to Age 2 All-Party Parliamentary Group and the First 1001 Days Movement.
+Our most recent report Rare Jewels: Specialised Parent-infant Relationship Teams in the UK contains the most up-to-date analysis of provision across the UK and advocates for policy changes that will support the growth of services across the country.

 The Parent-Infant Foundation is an evidence-based organisation:

 - We use and signpost to current evidence to assist our work with specialised parent-infant relationship teams and decision makers.